-When a cat becomes pregnant, she goes through stages.
-A cat takes roughly three to three and a half months to go from initial contact with the male until the kittens are born.
-Your cat will show subtle signs for the first three weeks, then the physical signs will begin to show.
+When cats are pregnant, they go through stages.
+A cat takes roughly 3 to 3 ½ months to go from initial contact with the male until the kittens are born.
+Your cat will show subtle signs for the first three weeks; then the physical signs will begin to show.
 Once the physical signs begin, within six weeks you will have kittens in your house.
-If your cat begins to show, you should make an appointment with a veterinarian to make sure.
+If your cat begins to show, the first two stages make an appointment with a veterinarian to make sure.

 Your cat will start to show both increased affection and emotion, or if your cat is usually affectionate, she may appear withdrawn or suddenly shy and elusive.
 Your cat will seem to be anxious, especially if she has never had kittens before.

 Your cat can take hours to have all of her kittens.
 She will prefer to do this in private, but if you are quiet and still, you can watch.
-Once the kittens are born, your cat will clean them by licking them, which will remove the film covering the kittens.
-The kittens will find their way to their mother to feed.
+Once the kittens are born, your cat will clean them by licking them, which will remove the film that the kittens are born with.
+The kittens will find their way to their mother to feed quickly.
 Your cat will want to be left alone with the kittens for about a day.